 - A sleeping mask if there is a street light close to your window or you like it extra dark

-- Earplugs if your partner snores or if there tends to be loud noises while you’re sleeping
+- Earplugs if your partner snores or if there tend to be loud noises while you’re sleeping

 - A treat to look forward to in the morning.
 For example, if you like chocolate, try placing a single piece of chocolate on the nightstand, or maybe buy yourself a quality tea or coffee to look forward to.